wp-plugins/zedity/readme.txt

 * **Save a lot of Time**: increase your productivity, getting things done in a fraction of the time that you're used to!

-* **Amazing and Professional Results**: under the hood Zedity has everything you need to create content that only web developers could achieve before!
+* **Amazing Professional Results**: under the hood Zedity has everything you need to create content that only web developers could achieve before!

 * **Responsive Design [Premium](http://zedity.com/plugin/wp)**: automatic content scaling to perfectly fit responsive layouts on any device!